Create A Water Texture

-I declare this week Texture Week on Vectips!
-No reason, I’ve just been working with a number of textures in some recent illustrations, and wanted to pass along some of the techniques.
-It is starting to warm up oustide, so it is only fitting I start with wading water, like in a pool.
+It is starting to warm up oustide, so it is only fitting we create a wading water texture vector, like in a pool.
 It is a relatively quick and easy technique using Illustrator’s Effects, Simplify, Offset Path and some bright colors.

 This tutorial was created with Illustrator CS3.